 When you find out that your child has an atrial septal defect, also referred to as an ASD, you want to know how to take care of it, immediately.
-At Mount Sinai Children’s Heart Center, in partnership with Mount Sinai Heart, we get you in to see one of our expert pediatric cardiologists quickly.
+At Mount Sinai Children’s Heart Center, in partnership with Mount Sinai Fuster Heart Hospital, we get you in to see one of our expert pediatric cardiologists quickly.
 Our doctors specialize in treating babies and children with all types of heart conditions, including congenital (present at birth) heart defects like ASD.

 We help you understand your child’s heart and how an ASD may affect his or her overall health.
 And we make sure that your child gets an accurate diagnosis and the treatment needed.
 That’s what we’re here for.